Blotch3D/Blotch3D/README.md

 implement the features it demonstrates \[TBD: the "full" example needs to be split to several simpler examples\].

-All the provided projects are configured to build for the Microsoft Windows x64 platform, or AnyCPU.
+All the provided projects are configured to build for AnyCPU and the Microsoft Windows x64 platform.
 See below for details on other platforms.

 Creating a new project